Athenian-Computer-Science/guessing-game-assignment-template/README.md

 # Guessing Game
 ## Problem Description
 Write a guessing game that asks the user to guess a random number.
 You should plan for multiple scenarios:
-* Correct guess: "Congratulations - you guessed it!"
+* Correct guess: Write a message that tells the user their guess was correct.
+Ideally, include the value of the guess in the response.
-* Guess too low: "Sorry, your guess is too low."
+* Guess too low: Write a message telling the user their guess was too low.

-* Steps to take go here.
+* Guess too high: Write a message telling the user their guess was too high.

+You may choose whether to give the user a preset number of guesses or let them guess until they type a command to quit

 ## Example
 ```